 - The group can decide to stop demanding ground rent from the leaseholders;

 - You can take control of management of the estate/building containing the flats.
 This means the group can set service charge budgets, and ensure you get the best deals on buildings insurance.
 If the leasehold flat owners wish they can choose to appoint a property managing agent.

-It is important to note, however, that buying the freehold using collective enfranchisement is not always available.
+It is important to note, however, that buying the freehold using leasehold enfranchisement is not always available.
 Nor is it always the best thing to do.
-At BLB we will provide clear advice as to whether your building qualifies, and whether this process is in your best interests.
+At BLB we will provide clear advice as to whether your building qualifies for leasehold enfranchisement, and whether this process is in your best interests.